-The Ventana footprint is growing internationally, Régis Balesta, Director of the foundry explains “We have attracted new customers […] from North America, they strengthen our image brand”
+The Ventana footprint continues to expand into export business.
+Régis Balesta, Plant Manager of Ventana Foundry Arudy explains “We have attracted new customers […] from North America, they strengthen our corporate image”

 Alexis Claverie, responsible for projects in the process department of Ventana Arudy, has won the regional New Aquitaine talent award for Aeronautics and Space, innovation category since December 5, 2019 in Bordeaux.